Tibet Since the Chinese Invasion

 Attempted Tibet-China Dialogue

 Two delegations were sent by the Dalai Lama to hold high-level exploratory talks with the Chinese government and party leaders in Beijing between 1979 and 1984.
 The talks were unsuccessful because the Chinese were, at that time, not prepared to discuss anything of substance except the return of the Dalai Lama from exile.
-The Dalai Lama has always insisted that his return is not the issue; instead, the question that needs to be addressed is the future of the six million Tibetans inside Tibet.
+The Dalai Lama has always insisted that his return is not the issue; instead, the question that needed to be addressed was the future of the six million Tibetans inside Tibet.
 It is the Dalai Lama’s opinion that his own return will depend entirely upon resolving the question of the status and rights of Tibet and its people.

 Alarming Chinese Influx

-In recent years the situation in Tibet has once again deteriorated, leading in 1987 to open demonstrations against Chinese rule in Lhasa and other parts of the country.
-One of the principle factors leading to this deterioration has been the large influx of Chinese into Tibet, particularly into its major towns.
+In recent years, the situation in Tibet has once again deteriorated, leading in 1987 to open demonstrations against Chinese rule in Lhasa and other parts of the country.
+One of the principle factors leading to this deterioration has been the large influx of Chinese into Tibet, particularly into its major cities.
 The exact number of Chinese is difficult to assess, because the vast majority have moved without obtaining official residence permits to do so.
 Thus, Chinese statistics are entirely misleading, counting as they do only the small numbers of registered immigrants.
-In Tibet’s cities and fertile valleys, particularly in eastern Tibet, Chinese outnumber Tibetans by two and sometimes three to one.
+In Tibet’s cities and fertile valleys, particularly in eastern Tibet, Chinese outnumber Tibetans by two or sometimes three to one.
 In certain rural areas, particularly in western Tibet, there are very few Chinese.
 Regardless of the figures, the overall impact of the influx is devastating because the Chinese not only control the political and military power in Tibet, but also the economic life and even cultural and religious life of the people.

 The Chinese military as well as the civilian build up in Tibet has been a source of great concern to India, as it impacts directly on India’s security.
 Tibet acted for centuries as a vital buffer between China and India.
 It is only when Chinese troops faced Indian troops on the Indo-Tibetan border that tensions, and even war, developed between the world’s most populous powers.
 The more Tibet is converted into a Chinese province, populated by Chinese, the stronger China’s strategic position along the Himalayas will be.
 China’s growing military reach has now become a source of concern to many Asian nations as well as to India.